Time series copula models using d-vines and v-transforms: Empirical Results

 Table~\ref{table:estimates} shows the estimates for the vt-d-vine models fitted to the datasets.
 The parameters of the pair copulas are simply denoted $\theta_i$ and the names of the selected copulas are given.
 The marginal model used for both the vt-processes is a mixture of positive and negative distributions as in \eqref{weibull2_margin} amounting to $7$ marginal parameters when using the generalized gamma (for the first two datasets) and Burr (for the third dataset) distributions.
 Marginal parameters are denoted $\eta_j^{-}$ and $\eta_j^{+}$ for the negative and positive tails respectively.
 The fulcrum estimates are $\delta = 0.45,\, 0.3,\, 0.55$ for the three datasets.

 Table~\ref{allmodel_summary} summarizes measures of fit for the best fitting model within each of the five considered classes with each table relating to a different dataset.
 We see that vt-d-vine models (and sometimes also vt-ARMA models) fare favourably against the alternatives from the GARCH family.
+It is evident that the vt-d-vine model of order 2 is not at all competitive for the BTCUSD and PCL data, but it does much better for the WTI dataset, where it gives the second lowest AIC model after the vt-d-vine model of order 7.

 For the PCL data, a gvt-d-vine model incorporating a Frank copula for the $(W_t)$ process gave a significant improvement over the best vt-d-vine model according to a likelihood ratio test.
 In terms of log-likelihood, it was also superior to any combined ARMA-GARCH model using the GARCH specifications of Table \ref{allmodel_summary} although the AIC value of the best ARMA-GARCH model does `catch up' with the AIC value of the best gvt-d-vine model in this case.